• Navigation icon for News

 However, after she posted about their experience on social media, everything changed almost overnight.
 Offers of support flooded in, and Asda stepped forward with paid employment, giving Tom what Frances called the ‘good news’ he desperately needed.

-Reported by the BBC, his mum, Frances Boyd, said: “He got his uniform on the weekend so he's very excited about his new job,” adding that he’d already begun planning how to spend his wages.
+Speaking to the BBC, Frances said: “He got his uniform on the weekend so he's very excited about his new job,” adding that he’d already begun planning how to spend his wages.

 An Asda spokesperson shared the company’s thoughts, saying: “When we heard about Tom's story and his determination to find meaningful work, we knew he would be a great addition to Asda and we're so pleased that he's now joined the team at our Cheadle Hulme store.”